What You’ll Learn

 Save with Better Real Estate

 Better Real Estate can connect you with a trusted real estate agent who’s an expert on the area in which you’re looking to buy.
 Unlike most real estate agents, agents from Better Real Estate aren’t working to pad their commission, they want you to make the right offer, not the biggest one.
-To put their money where their mouth is, when you buy a home with a Better Real Estate Agent you'll receive a commission refund of up to 1% of the purchase price.1 That’s a refund of $4,000 on a $400k home.
-If you’re in a state where we don’t yet have Better Real Estate Agents, we’ll match you with an agent from one of our nationally known partners, and you’ll still be able to save 1% of the purchase price when you use Better Real Estate and fund your loan with Better Mortgage.2
+To put their money where their mouth is, when you buy a home with Better Real Estate and fund with Better Mortgage you'll save $2,000 on closing costs.2 Even if you’re in a state where we don’t yet have Better Real Estate Agents, we’ll match you with an agent from one of our nationally known partners, and you’ll still be able to save $2,000.2

 Save with Better Mortgage